Karoline Leavitt: Personal life

+Leavitt is a practicing Roman Catholic.

 In December 2023, Leavitt became engaged to Nicholas Riccio, a real estate developer from New Hampshire who is 32 years her senior.
 They were introduced in 2022 at a restaurant during Leavitt's congressional campaign.
 Leavitt has described Riccio as "an introvert" and her "opposite".
 Their son was born in July 2024.
-She returned to work the day of Thomas Crooks's attempted assassination of Trump the same week.
+She returned to work within a week of his birth, on the day of Thomas Crooks's attempted assassination of Trump.
 Leavitt married Riccio in January 2025, days before Trump's second inauguration.
+A photograph of Leavitt feeding her son with a bottle while working drew attention on social media in May 2025.
+In December 2025, Leavitt announced that she was pregnant with a second child, making her the first White House press secretary to be pregnant while serving.
+Her daughter was born in May 2026.

+In November 2025, the mother of one of Leavitt's nephews was detained by United States Immigration and Customs Enforcement and removal proceedings began.